4 Best Basic Web Design Practices To Always Follow

 1. Consistent Branding On and Off the Web

-My personal web design preference is to keep any brand consistent throughout, whether it be B2C, B2B or just for personal use.
+My personal web design practices is to keep any brand consistent throughout, whether it be B2C, B2B or just for personal use.
 In business terms, your brand identity, colours, typography, iconography and imagery need to be just as consistent through your website as they are on your branded vehicles.

 Your design needs to be linear, don’t be afraid to re-use sections or layouts on previous pages as this helps you keep your website on brand.
 Keeping your H tags and other typography stylings is also essential in conveying a tidy consistent design & the same must be applied to your imagery, colours and icons.